gardener/gardener/docs/proposals/19-migrating-to-prometheus-operator.md.md

           monitored.
 An example of this is the provider-aws extension that deploys a `cloud-controller-manager`.
-In the current setup, if an extension needs something to be monitored in the control plane, it brings its own configmap with prometheus config.
+In the current setup, if an extension needs something to be monitored in the control plane, it brings its own configmap with Prometheus config.
 The configmap has the label `extensions.gardener.cloud/configuration=monitoring` to specify
           that the config should be appended to the current Prometheus config.
           Below is an example of what this looks like for the cloud controller